hedongyan/RandomizedTrialDataset/Readme.md

 ###
 Confucius: When you know it you know it, when you don’t know, you don’t know.
 This is knowledge.

 ## What should we do to get a 'causal' model?
+Why such 'causal' model is useful?
 ###
 The average causal effect
 be inferenced from randomized trial as we know.
 Most importantly, we can learn a model to predict outcome for individuals under intervention, although the individual causal effect can not be learned as [1] illustrated.
 Any model which claimed 'causality'/'causal' should be evaluated in order to avoid useless, and untestable assumptations for reality.
 When the model passed the 'causal' prediction test, such as precision>0.95 and recall>0.95, then it can be called a "causal model" in this study.
 But we must understand that individual causal effect can never be learned if there was no widerly accepted physical rule/law/knowledge.